Food Sources

 Purchasing

-Although much of our food is donated, the Community Cupboard is unique in that it also purchases food to ensure we have enough—and enough variety—to serve our clients, who come from all over North Central Washington.
+Although much of our food is donated, the Community Cupboard also purchases food to ensure we have enough—and enough variety—to serve our clients, who come from all over North Central Washington.
 This also ensures we can offer consistent staples, such as eggs, tortillas, milk, beans, and other items.

 Farm-to-Food Pantry